balaji-nordic/nrf-wsl-guide/README.md

 Everytime you invoke `nrfjprog` from WSL, the windows version gets invoked and works just fine.
 Even commands using meta tools like `west flash` would work using this method.

 Have fun 🥳

+# Attaching device in VSCode.

+Attaching a device can also be done with the extension [USBIP Connect](https://marketplace.visualstudio.com/items?itemName=thecreativedodo.usbip-connect).
+This extension will add the buttons "Attach" and "Detach" to the bar at the bottom of the page.

 # Debugging from a WSL instance of VS COde (using nRFConnect for VS Code Extension)